otero1991/hanoi-school/README.md

  - If you get asked if you want to add the Miniconda directory to the `PATH` select yes.

+**UPDATE**
+One of the required packages *tensorflow* will only run with a 64-bit operating system.

+**UPDATE**
 Please confirm that you have successfully installed Miniconda by opening a console and typing `conda`.
+If an error appears then Conda was not added to the `PATH`.
+You have to search for the *Anaconda Promt* terminal and open it.
+Then you have to change the directory the terminal is pointing to, using for example `cd local_folder\local_folder2`, to the directory that contains the exercises.

 ### 3) Install required packages